Rwanda

 It’s believed that coffee was introduced to Rwanda by German missionaries at the end of the 19th century.
 In 1933, the colonial Belgian government mandated farmers to grow coffee on at least a quarter of their land.
 Coffee became the main source of revenue for rural families, but the focus was on high yield and low grade.
 From the 1960s, most coffee produced was sold to a government-controlled exporting organisation called Rwandex, which dictated the prices that farmers received.
 There was therefore no incentive for farmers to improve the quality of the cherries they delivered.

 In the early 1990s, world coffee prices collapsed due to increased global production and the consolidation of purchasing by multinational corporations.
 With the cost of production higher than the selling price, coffee production in Rwanda halved, as farmers pulled up coffee trees to plant food crops.
-Two years later, the country experienced the devastating genocide, which claimed the lives of nearly a million people, destroyed the economy and decimated the workforce.
+In 1994, the country experienced the devastating genocide, which claimed the lives of nearly a million people, destroyed the economy and decimated the workforce.
 Many coffee farms were deserted and much of the specialised knowledge needed to grow coffee profitably was lost.

 From this horrific destruction, Rwanda slowly stabilised and then regenerated in an extraordinary way.
 Since then, the Rwandan industry has been completely revolutionised, and has become a key driver of economic growth (which has averaged 6.8% since 2000).
 Coffee has transformed the lives of thousands of rural Rwandans, and helped create jobs, develop skills and rebuild communities.